 WHAT ADDITIONAL SUPPORT WILL THERE BE FOR YOUR CHILD’S MEDICAL NEEDS, IF ANY?

-We ask parents/carers to keep the nursery up-to-date with each child’s specific medical needs, if any.
+We ask parents/carers to keep the Directors up-to-date with each child’s specific medical needs, if any.
+This information is then disseminated to the nursery team via session specific notes which accompany the registers.
 Where necessary, a detailed Health Care Plan is compiled, again in close consultation with the parents/carers, and information will be obtained from outside agencies; any specific training required to support the individual medical need will be implemented.

 WHAT TRAINING HAS THE STAFF SUPPORTING CHILDREN WITH ‘SEND’ HAD?

 In addition to comprehensive our team’ Level 3 Childcare Qualifications, all staff also undergo regular Safeguarding Training and Pediatric First Aid Training provided by specialist external providers.
 Internal whole-staff training sessions cover a broad range of topics such as Curriculum, Health & Safety and Differentiation.

 Additionally, specific staff (including the SENCO/Deputy SENCO) have had further specialist training in: INCO/SENCO Training; Supporting Children with Hearing Impairments; Individual Plans & One-Page Profiles; Supporting children with English as an Additional Language, Supporting children with Autism; Promoting Positive Behaviour; Action Planning for SEN; and Makaton.
 These specific staff members act as Subject Matter Experts in these areas, sharing their knowledge with the rest of the team.

 HOW WILL YOUR CHILD BE INCLUDED IN ACTIVITIES OUTSIDE THE NURSERY, INCLUDING NURSERY TRIPS?